 Gratitude unlocks the fullness of life.
 It turns what we have into enough, and more.
 It turns denial into acceptance, chaos to order, confusion to clarity.
 It can turn a meal into a feast, a house into a home, a stranger into a friend.

-Follow along for more about photography, motherhood and life behind the scenes with our own families.
+Follow along for more about photography, motherhood and life behind the scenes with my own family.

 @simplybysuzy